warbacon/zunder-zsh/README.md

 Depending on your operating system, the required icons will be installed if needed, but may require additional configuration.

-If you don't see the icons correctly and don't want to complicate your life, you can install a [Nerd Font](https://www.nerdfonts.com/) and set it as default on your terminal.
+If the icons are not displayed correctly and you don't want to troubleshoot, install a [Nerd Font](https://www.nerdfonts.com/) and set it as the default font in your terminal emulator.

 > I recommend JetBrainsMono Nerd Font